devloic/flutter2extension/README.md

 # Features

-- bundle several web enabled flutter apps inside a browser extension, these apps get injected in webpages
+- bundle several web enabled Flutter apps inside a browser extension, these apps get injected in webpages
-- define where the app will be showed : inside a sidebar or a window ( winbox) for content scripts, in options or popup ( you can have an app appear in all presentation targets )
+- define where the app will be shown : inside a sidebar or a window ( winbox) for content scripts, in options or popup ( you can have an app appear in all presentation targets )

 # Check the demo :